dfinity/portal/roadmap/1_core-protocol/in-progress/14_ssh-access.md

 is_community: false
 ---

 Node providers must restore nodes in a disaster - like when hardware components fail.
-This feature will provide a method to temporarily SSH into nodes to perform recovery while protecting the integrity and privacy of IC data.
+This feature strengthens SSH security and standardizes SSH access to nodes for disaster recovery.